Mr-PQ-Crypto/BQTRU_cryptanalysis/README.md

-* b.2) Fully automated attack: for the sake of completeness, we report the cost of the fully automated key recovery attack that takes into consideration the cost of the search for `T` and applying the lattice reduction on a single core.
+* b.2) Fully automated attack: for the sake of completeness, we report the cost of the fully automated key recovery attack that takes into consideration the cost of the search for `I` and applying the lattice reduction on a single core.

 To launch the fully automated attack against the key, we enable the `guess ` flag as the following:
 ```
 python attack.py 196 'reduection_bqtru_paper' -q=113 --verbose=True --dump=True --bkz_betas=3:20  --option=1 -guess=True

 ```
-For every guessed set `T`, the previous command applies the lattice reduction and search for a possible decryption key.
+For every guessed set `I`, the previous command applies the lattice reduction and searches for a possible decryption key.

 On average, for the moderate parameter set of BQTRU, this command takes `12 core days` on a laptop.